Omar Husham Ahmed Al-Attraqchi, Pran Kishore Deb* and Noor Husham Ahmed Al-Attraqchi Pages 259 - 276 ( 18 )

-The extracts of Valeriana officinalis are one among the most widely used herbal medications worldwide.
-The roots of this medicinal plant have been shown to be rich in several biologically active of phytochemicals.
-Various classes of chemical compounds are present in the roots of Valeriana officinalis including, terpenes, valepotriates and lignans.
-High amount of bioactive chemical components of this plant makes it potential for medicinal applications in different pathological conditions such as in sleep disorders, cardiovascular diseases, anxiety and depression.
-The most common medicinal use of Valeriana officinalis extract is the treatment of insomnia and improving the quality of sleep.
-The mild sedative effects of the extract as well as the absence of any significant side effects makes it a popular alternative to the synthetic sedative drugs which are usually associated with undesirable adverse effects.
-In this review, the bioactive chemical components of Valeriana officinalis and their pharmacological activities are discussed with special emphasis on their possible mechanisms of action and the medicinal applications.
+The extracts of Valeriana officinalis (V. officinalis) are among the most widely used herbal medications worldwide.
+The roots of this medicinal plant have been shown to be rich in a diverse set of phytochemicals that are biologically active.
+Various classes of chemical compounds are present in the roots of V. officinalis including, terpenes valepotriates and lignans.
+The high amount of bioactive chemical components in the extracts of this plant gives it potential medicinal applications in different pathological conditions such as sleep disorders, cardiovascular diseases, anxiety and depression.
+The most common medicinal use of V. officinalis extract is for the treatment of insomnia and improving the quality of sleep.
+Mild sedative effects of the extract, as well as the absence of any significant side effects, make it a popular alternative to the synthetic sedative drugs which are usually associated with undesirable adverse effects.
+In this review, the bioactive chemical components of V. officinalis and their pharmacological activities are highlighted.
+Also, the medicinal applications of valerian (V. officinalis) extracts and the possible mechanisms of action for the activities are discussed.

 Faculty of Pharmacy, Philadelphia University, Amman, Faculty of Pharmacy, Philadelphia University, Amman, Depratment of Pharmacognosy, Mosul University, Mosul